Cooling in a Cooling Tower

 where:

-Cgas is the component’s molar concentration in the output gas,
+Cgas is the component’s molar concentration in the air after evaporative cooling,

-Cw is the component’s molar concentration in the input water,
+Cw is the component’s molar concentration in the inlet (hot) water,

 H is the component’s Henry’s constant (in L.atm/mol),